ibm-cloud-docs/billing-usage/billing-faq.md

 You're required to continue paying your monthly charges until the end of your term.
 To avoid generating overage charges, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window} ![External link icon](../icons/launch-glyph.svg) for help with signing up for a new Subscription.

+## Where can I access my invoice?
+{: #access-invoices}

+From the menu bar, click **Manage** > **Billing and usage** > **Billing** to access your invoice.

+## Why does my usage not match my invoice?
+{: #usage-not-match-invoice}

+Your usage might not match your invoice because the months that are used to compare usage are not the same, or perhaps the total amount of the orgs wasn't selected.
+For more information, see [viewing your usage](/docs/billing-usage/viewing_usage.html#viewingusage).
+If you still find a discrepency, get in touch with us by calling 1-866-325-0045 and choosing the third option, or by opening a [support case](/docs/get-support/howtogetsupport.html#open-ticket).